drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/installation.rst

 QGIS installation
 =================

-QGIS is the GIS client we use to work with Drain.
+QGIS is the GIS client we use to work with IberGIS.

 To download it we will go to the `download center of the QGIS web site <https://www.qgis.org/download/>`_ and close the donation window.